top of page

 The verb 'revoke' has its etymological roots in the Latin word 'revocare,' which is a combination of 're,' meaning 'back,' and 'vocare,' meaning 'to call' or 'to summon.'
 Therefore, 'revocare' originally meant to call or summon something back.
 As the term made its way into English, 'revoke' came to signify the act of taking back or withdrawing a privilege, permission, or authorization that had been previously granted.
 The etymology of 'revoke' underscores its historical association with the idea of recalling or rescinding something, emphasizing the authority and power involved in retracting a previously conferred right or permission.

-Quiz: Find the meaning of revoke
+Quiz: Find the meaning of the verb revoke:

 Try Again!